lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 ![Diagram of VIPER classes]({{ site.url }}/assets/VIPER UseCase Sequence.png)

 The diagram shows that a user or device initiates a sequence by sending an event to a UIViewController.
-An event can be the result of a user touching a button or a device delivering a location or other sensor data.
+An event can be the result of a user touching a button or a device delivering a location or some other sensor data.

 The event is passed to the ViewController as usual.